NHeoShadow/obsidian-vault/All Notes/ReSA TAX 01.md

 				- Proceeds of Life Insurance (NIRC, Section 85(E))
 					- See Table 3
 					- Presumption under Insurance Code
 						- The insured shall have the right to change the beneficiary he designated in the policy, unless he has expressly waived this right in said policy.
-Notwithstanding the foregoing, in the event the insured does not change the beneficiary during his lifetime, the designation sh
+Notwithstanding the foregoing, in the event the insured does not change the beneficiary during his lifetime, the designation shall be deemed irrevocable.
+						- If the problem is silent, then deemed irrevocable
+				- Transfers in contemplation of death (NIRC, Section 85(B))
+				- Conditional Transfers (See Table 4)

 ### Appendix